-

 Original Date Announced

-November 15, 2019Through Policy Memo 20-03, EOIR issues guidance limiting the role of child advocates in unaccompanied alien children (UAC) cases, stating that "neither the statute nor applicable regulations provide a formal mechanism for a child advocate to appear before an immigration judge."
-The guidance prohibits IJs from treating a child advocate as the legal representative of a UAC.
+November 15, 2019Through Policy Memo 20-03, EOIR issues guidance limiting the role of child advocates in unaccompanied alien child (UAC) cases, stating that "neither the statute nor applicable regulations provide a formal mechanism for a child advocate to appear before an immigration judge."
+The guidance prohibits IJs from treating a child advocate as a UAC's legal representative.

 [ID #224]